Abhi2083/Food-delivery-website/README.md

 # Food-delivery-website
-In this repository we are using HTML and CSS to create a food dilevery website
+In this repository we are using HTML and CSS to create a food delivery website